 Susan sat and told herself to focus.
 He was handsome, but she was acting like a schoolgirl.
 “This is Silver Pine Lake, isn’t it?” she asked, glancing towards the glass doors.

 “That’s right,” the man replied.
 “Looking for a cabin?”
 He smiled at her again and his blue eyes held hers.

-“I’m, um, that is…” Kendra tried again.
+“I’m, um, that is…” Susan tried again.
 “I’m looking for Maddie Lawson’s place.
 I believe it’s on the east side of the lake?”

 “Oh,” the man paused, and his eyes clouded slightly.
 “Miss Maddie passed away a few months ago.”

-“I’m guessing that would make you Kendra,” a man’s voice said behind her.
-Turning, she saw a tall man with rugged good looks, probably in his late 50s.
+“I’m guessing that would make you Susan,” a man’s voice said behind her.
+Turning, she saw a tall man with rugged good looks, probably in his late forties.
 His hair was a combination of dark and silver, carelessly pulled back in a ponytail.
 Holding out a hand, he offered it to her.
 “I’m Royce Collins.”

-“Nice to meet you,” Kendra replied, shaking his hand.
-“You knew my great-aunt?”
+“Nice to meet you,” Susan replied, shaking his hand.
+“You knew my aunt well?”

 Royce ran a hand along his mustache as if considering something, then smiled.
 “The house is just down the road, take the second right and follow it to the lake.
 Her driveway is the last left before you get to the lodge.”